openenergymonitor/emontx4/docs/configuration.md

 - **Datalogging period:** 9.8s
 - **Minimum pulse period:** 100ms

-To use the emonTx4 with a different CT arrangement, or radio node and group these settings can be adjusted over serial, using either an online web tool or directly via a serial console.
+To use the emonTx4 with a different CT arrangement, radio node or group, these settings can be adjusted over serial using either an online web tool or directly via a serial console.

-- **Ical\<x\>:** Amplitude calibration for CT channel x.
-- **Ilead\<x\>:** Phase calibration for CT channel x.
+Alternatively it’s possible to configure the emonTx4 directly via serial using the arduino serial.

 ## Using the web tool